-On this page, we will explore the timeline of a class action lawsuit, from start to finish, to help you better understand the process.
+On this page, we will explore the class action process, from the discovery phase to the monetary compensation, to help you better understand the process.
 We’ll look at the average length of time it takes for a lawsuit to settle, as well as the various factors that can cause the length of the lawsuit to vary.
 If you have any more questions, contact a class action lawyer from Arias Sanguinetti | Trial Lawyers today.

 Understanding Class Actions Lawsuits